PhoenixTales/phoenix-docs/vision/gothic-defined.md

 And this is one of the crucial things to differentiate between fantastical stories.
 Instead of the superficial and outdated differentiations such as fantasy vs. sci-fi, we suggest to differentiate the nature of fantastical stories based on the following differentiations:

 <ul class="list-small">
-    <li>* <em>Historicity of the Fantastical:</em> Is it, inspite of its fantastical elements, inspired by or set in a historical period of the past, the present or in an imaginative future based on historical reality?
+    <li><em>Historicity of the Fantastical:</em> Is it, inspite of its fantastical elements, inspired by or set in a historical period of the past, the present or in an imaginative future based on historical reality?
 Or is it beyond any historical inspiration in a purely fantastical world? (historically inspired vs. non-historically inspired fantasy)</li>
-    <li>* <em>Pervasiveness of the Fantastical:<em> Are the fantastical or magical elements in "high" focus of (or especially highlighted in) the story, do they fully pervade the game and the world or are they low-key? (high vs. low fantasy)</li>
+    <li><em>Pervasiveness of the Fantastical:</em> Are the fantastical or magical elements in "high" focus of (or especially highlighted in) the story, do they fully pervade the game and the world or are they low-key? (high vs. low fantasy)</li>
-    <li>* <em>Conceivability of the Fantastical:<em> Are the fantastical elements of the story conceivable as *potentially* real or decidedly surreal and does the story try to make this conceivability believable by any (pseudo-)scientific means or doesn't it care about that? (down-to-earth-fantasy vs. (airy-)fairy-tale-fantasy)</li>
+    <li><em>Conceivability of the Fantastical:</em> Are the fantastical elements of the story conceivable as *potentially* real or decidedly surreal and does the story try to make this conceivability believable by any (pseudo-)scientific means or doesn't it care about that? (down-to-earth-fantasy vs. (airy-)fairy-tale-fantasy)</li>
 </ul>

 Obviously the borders between those categorical pairs are fluid and there may be scenarios where we would have a hard time to clearly assign one or the other.
 But many fantasty universes can be easily assigned one of the pairs in each category.